codesandbox/codesandbox-client/packages/homepage/content/docs/1-x-faqs.md

 ## I can't edit my code because of an infinite loop

-While we do have infinite loop protection as a [configurable option](https://codesandbox.io/docs/configuration), it's not possible to catch all scenarios where infinite loops can occur, such as with incomplete code.
-This can cause problems in being able to edit your code to resolve it.
-In this case, you can append `runonclick=1` to the editor URL to stop the code from being automatically executed e.g. [https://codesandbox.io/s/new?runonclick=1](https://codesandbox.io/s/new?runonclick=1).
+While we do have infinite loop protection as a [configurable option](https://codesandbox.io/docs/configuration) it doesn't prevent all scenarios where infinite loops can occur, such as with incomplete code.
+When this happens, you can append `runonclick=1` to the editor URL to stop the code from being automatically executed enabling you to edit your code to resolve it.
+For example: [https://codesandbox.io/s/new?runonclick=1](https://codesandbox.io/s/new?runonclick=1)

 ## How do I cancel my Pro or Patron plan?